SMML estimators for exponential families with continuous sufficient statistics: Deformations of the partition

 \begin{proof}[Proof of Lemma \ref{L:cdot}] See Sections 4.1, 6.2 and 6.3 of \cite{delfour}, especially equations 4.7, 6.9, 6.14 and 6.15.
 The cases $i=1$ and $i=2$ have different signs because $N$ is the outward-pointing unit normal for $U_1$ but the inward-pointing unit normal for $U_2$.
 See the Appendix for an alternative proof of this key lemma. \end{proof}

-The following theorem gives the first and second variations of $I_1$ corresponding to the above deformation of the partition, for small $t$.
+The following theorem gives the first and second variations of $I_1$ corresponding to the above deformation of the partition.

-\begin{theorem} For all $t \in \R$ close to $0$, let $U_1(t), \ldots, U_n(t)$ be the partition given above.
-Let $q_i$ and $\htheta_i$ be the functions of $t$ given by (\ref{E:q}) and (\ref{E:htheta}) but with $U_i(t)$ replacing $U_i$, and let $I_1$ be the function of $t$ obtained by substituting these functions into (\ref{E:I1_finitesum}).
+\begin{theorem} For each $t \in \R$ in a neighbourhood of $0$, let $U_1(t), \ldots, U_n(t)$ be the partition given above.
+Let $q_i$ and $\htheta_i$ be the functions of $t$ given by expressions (\ref{E:q}) and (\ref{E:htheta}) with $U_i(t)$ replacing $U_i$, and let $I_1$ be the function of $t$ obtained by substituting these functions into (\ref{E:I1_finitesum}).
 If $\Id$ and $\Idd$ are (respectively) the first and second derivatives of $I_1$ with respect to $t$ then

 and

 where $\lambda_i(x) = \log q_i + x \cdot \htheta_i - \psi(\htheta_i)$, $\delta_i = \int_D (x-\mu(\htheta_i)) g r \, dx$ and $Q_i$ is the Hessian of $\psi$ evaluated at $\htheta_i$ (so $Q_i$ is symmetric and positive-definite by (\ref{E:hesspsi})). \end{theorem}